+6. The Judiciary System

-6. The judiciary system
+The judiciary system in Serbia is divided into courts of general and special jurisdiction.

-The Judiciary system in Serbia is divided into courts of general jurisdiction and courts of special jurisdiction.
-The courts of general jurisdiction are basic, higher, and appellate courts and the Serbian Supreme Court of Cassation as the highest instance.
-Courts of special jurisdiction are the misdemeanour courts, Higher Misdemeanour Court, commercial courts, Commercial Appellate Court and Administrative Court.
+The courts of general jurisdiction are primary, higher, and appellate courts, as well as the Supreme Court of Cassation as the highest instance court in Serbia.
+Courts of special jurisdiction are: